Advanced QR Code Recognition: Handling Inverted Colors, Perspective Distortion, and Grayscale Images

 pip install dbr

-• Download some QR code images by Google Image Search
+• Sample QR Code Images: Download QR code images for testing via Google Image Search

 inverted color QR code